Increasing Term Life Insurance

 What Is Increasing Term Life Insurance?

-Increasing term is a type of term life insurance, which means it lasts for a specific period, such as 10, 20 or 30 years.
+Increasing term is a type of term life insurance that lasts for a specific period, such as 10, 20 or 30 years.

-If you die during this time, your beneficiary receives a death benefit from the life insurance company.
-If you die after the term, your beneficiary receives nothing.
+If you pass away during this period, your beneficiary will receive a death benefit from the life insurance company; however, if you die after the term, your beneficiary will not receive anything.